Atluss/RFC-868-server/README.md

 How to run client
 -----------------------------------
-`client -p 11037` arguments is necessary
+`client localhost 11037` arguments is necessary

 [How to format this file](http://webdesign.ru.net/article/pravila-oformleniya-fayla-readmemd-na-github.html)